AdityaRajpu-t/weather-data-storage-system/README.md

 # weather-data-storage-system
-This a python based system that store the data of the weather
+This a python based system that store and fetch weather data across cities